 The course will focus on statistical methods for research evaluation that extend basic principles of multiple regression, including limited dependent variables, mediation, moderation, and correlated data models (e.g. multilevel models); missing data models, including multiple imputation; study designs and methods that can enhance the internal validity of an evaluation and compensate for a lack of randomization and selection bias, including propensity scores.
-Class time will be used for lectures, and a semester project will provide an opportunity to conduct specific analyses and present findings using real data.
+Class time will be used for lectures, and a semester project will provide an opportunity to apply the methods of this course to analyze real-world data.

 Prerequisites: PHD 1120L & PHD 1420L & [PHD 1421L or equivalent] & [Recommended: PHD 1130L].
-If required courses were taken elsewhere or in departments other than HPBS, provide syllabi to instructor for approval.
+If required courses were taken elsewhere or in departments other than HPBS, provide syllabito instructor for approval.